ahmadelbaba/HealthyHearts/README.md

 - Respondents who reported having kidney disease more frequently also reported having heart disease than people who did not have kidney disease.
 - Respondents who reported being more physically active reported having no heart disease as compared to respondents who were not physically active.
 - Heart disease and stroke are not synonymous.
 However, respondents with heart disease had a higher likelihood of having a stroke.
+- On average, younger populations reported better general health and minimal to no heart disease.

 Click the link here to view the data exploration visualizations and further analysis: [Healthy Hearts Data Visualizations and Analysis](https://public.tableau.com/views/HealthyHearts/HeartDisease?:language=en-GB&publish=yes&:display_count=n&:origin=viz_share_link)